oddhill/Odd-Boxen/puppet-postfix/README.md

 # Postfix Module for Boxen

-A small module that configures Postfix for use with Mandrill.
+A small module that configures Postfix for use with Sendgrid.

 ## Usage
-Copy the manifests/mandrill.pp.default to manifests/mandrill.pp.
-Enter your Mandrill credentials in the new file.
+Copy the manifests/sendgrid.pp.default to manifests/sendgrid.pp.
+Enter your Sendgrid credentials in the new file.

 Then simply: